efernandez573/djm-game-of-gits/sad-tale.md

 House Stark of Winterfell is led by the just Eddard "Ned" Stark, Lord of Winterfell, Warden of the North, Hand of the King, Protector of the Realm, Regent.
 He is surely honorable and will lead a long and prosperous life.

+Hi Dom!
+I've made some changes to your file locally.
+Can you please merge my changes with the remote file on github?

+Thanks!